Central Texas Life Care

 Any Baby Can Early Childhood Intervention (ECI) program helps children with developmental delays reach their full potential and increase parent’s skills to support their child.
 They serve children from birth to 36 months with a developmental delay, medically diagnosed condition, or auditory or visual impairment.
 In home services include occupational, physical or speech therapy, specialized skills training for parents, home-based medical case management and resource navigation.
 Hays County is served by Any Baby Can through the Austin office but will be moving to Hays County in January 2019 and will be housed at The Village of San Marcos.
 The Village will include other services such as:

-WIC Breastfeeding Assistance
+WIC Breastfeeding Assistance (San Marcos)

 Help with Prescription Medications: United Way of Hays & Caldwell